pscheid1/tssgDbProject/tests/GebAndSpock/readme.md

 The build is setup to work with Firefox and Chrome.
 Have a look at the `build.gradle` and the `src/test/resources/GebConfig.groovy` files.

+These tests will run against the multipage branch on https://technologynursery.org/tssgTechMultipage

 ## Usage

 The following command will launch the test with the individual browser: